chendi1020/ARPETL/README.md

 - <code> pip install numpy </code>

 ### steps:
-- have your terminal in the ETL directory
+- have your terminal in the ARPETL directory
 - check the input and output data path specified in the config.yml.
 If you have the research data file located in a different directory, or if you want to push the output data into a different directory, you need to change the path values in the config.yml (line 2 and line 166)
 - type the command <code> python run.py </code>